 Mordecai Miller Pocket Watch

 Mordecai Miller was a fourth generation, Pennsylvania Quaker born in Chester County, Pennsylvania in 1764.
 He apprenticed under his cousin, clock maker and silversmith Elisha Kirk in York.
 There he met fellow apprentice Caleb Bentley and by 1786 they were working together in Leesburg, Virginia under the partnership name Bentley & Miller.
 In 1788 he established his own silversmith business in Alexandria, Virginia which by all accounts was quite successful.
 He advertised clocks, watches and an assortment of other items.
 Miller was listed as a watchmaker (1796) and silversmith (1797) in the Alexandria Census.

-Miller's reputation was outstanding and his clients included George Washington.
+Miller's reputation as a silversmith was outstanding and his clients included George Washington.
 He left the business in 1800 to pursue other business ventures.
 Few of his watches survive.
 Catherine Hollan has extensive information on Miller (Hollan, 528-532).

+Mordecai Miller Pocket Watch